Desire for Sin

 - non-deliberate (unintentional) choosing of sin.

-The deliberate choosing of sin is the kind of sin most commit.
+The deliberate choosing of sin is the kind of sin most commit and what damns us.

-If they do a wrong, it is their sinful nature sinning (the remnants of original sin)…not them.
+If we fall into the above categories and do a wrong unintentionally, it is our sinful nature sinning (the remnants of original sin)…not ourselves.
 Therefore, they aren’t guilty in God’s eyes if they commit a wrong doing and have no loss of love with God.

 “What I do, I do not understand.
 For I do not do what I want, but I do what I hate.
 Now if I do what I do not want, I concur that the law is good.
 So now it is no longer I who do it, but sin that dwells in me [from my sinful nature].
 For I know that good does not dwell in me, that is, in my flesh.
 The willing is ready at hand, but doing the good is not.
 For I do not do the good I want, but I do the evil I do not want.
 Now if do what I do not want [if I have no desire for sin], it is no longer I who do it, but sin that dwells in me” (Romans 7:15-20).